Supported by a grant from the New York State Health Foundation

 The Bottom Line

-Patients and family caregivers should be able to choose post-acute care providers based on their own priorities and circumstances and informed by provider performance on relevant quality measures.
-Their information needs, preferences, and participation in the decision-making process should help shape the discharge planning process to the extent possible.
+Patients and family caregivers should receive the support they need from their hospital care team to understand the full range of care options and quality differences among providers based on their performance on relevant quality measures.
+Their information needs, priorities, preferences, preparedness, and involvement in decision-making should help shape the discharge planning process as much as possible.

 Difficult Decisions #1: Difficult Decisions About Post-Acute Care and Why They Matter (view pdf)